A message from our CEO:

-Early this month, new Occupational Health and Safety policies were put into place reminding employees about how they can help prevent the spread of COVID-19 as based on the World Health Organisation (WHO) recommendations.
-We continue to promote the retention of clean and hygienic areas, regular and thorough handwashing and frequent use of hand sanitisers.
+Early this month, new Occupational Health and Safety policies were put into place reminding employees about how they can help prevent the spread of COVID-19 as based on the World Health Organization (WHO) recommendations.
+We continue to promote the retention of clean and hygienic areas, regular and thorough handwashing and frequent use of hand sanitizers.
 We have also offered guidance through our internal communications to promote these measures.

 New policies have also been put into place preventing all non-essential travel, mandatory self-quarantines for those returning from international travel, and requiring any employees feeling unwell to stay at home.

 Communication is also important and two-way.
 We are opening as many channels for employees to discuss their concerns with us.
-We recognise the potential mental health toll this may be having and have invited them to talk to us.
+We recognize the potential mental health toll this may be having and have invited them to talk to us.